 Get Help Today!

 One of the toughest challenges for a substance abuser is just asking for help.
 It takes a great amount of honesty, humility, and courage to admit one has a problem, and to ask for help.
 Take heart though, if you are battling with addiction.
 Every successful recovery addict achieved their success after falling many times.
 Recovery is an on-going process.
 It’s a journey, but it is possible to get help and conquer your addiction.

 Also helpful to addicts in recovery is the aid of sponsors and mentors.
 Of special importance are those sponsors who are recovering addicts themselves.
 There’s a saying among recovering addicts that the best way out of a maze is with someone who knows the way out.

-If you live in Glendale, AZ or the Phoenix area, give one of our trained specialists a call.
-They’ll be happy to give you more information on treatment for drug and alcohol abuse, and answer any questions you may have about detox, aftercare or starting an intervention.
+If you live in Glendale, AZ, or the Phoenix area, give one of our admission specialists a call to discuss your options.
+They’ll be happy to give you more information on treatment for drug and alcohol abuse, and answer any questions you may have about detox, aftercare, or starting an intervention.
 They’ll also be able to recommend an excellent facility for drug and alcohol treatment in nearby Scottsdale, AZ.
 Give us a call today and start your recovery now!
 (480) 999-3377.